Klosmi/html-basics/JS-basic.md

     ```
     fetch("https://swapi.dev/api/planets/1/")
       .then(response =>  {                      //← fulfilled, we get a response object
-        console.log("Fulfilled!!!", response);  //← will show "Fulfilled" and we display the "response"
+        console.log("Fulfilled!!!", response);  //← it will show "Fulfilled!!!" and we display the "response"
       })
       .cathc(error => {
         console.log("Error!!!", error);